Self-esteem instability: Development of (un)stable self-esteem

 Several research has been done on the development of (in)stability of self-esteem.
-These studies provide converging evidence about the stability of self-esteem between the ages 6 to 83.
+These studies provide converging evidence about the stability of self-esteem between the ages of 6 and 83.
 There was found that stability is relatively low during early childhood (probably because of lack of cognitive growth), increases throughout adolescence and young adulthood, and then declines during midlife and old age.

-Only little is known about the underlying causes of stability and change in self-esteem.
+Little is known about the underlying causes of stability and change in self-esteem.

 However some research has been done, for example on genetic and environmental influences in adolescence.
 Genetic effects might account for stability, another possibility is that different genes may get turned on later in adolescence, which would result in genetic effects contributing to change.

 Environmental factors could also play a role, such as stressful life events may lead to changes in self-esteem during adolescence.
 Results of a study by Kamakura indicated that stability in self-esteem was due to genetic effect and in addition there was found that environmental factors partly explained stability in self-esteem.

 It is however uncertain which aspects of non-shared environmental factors influence stability in self-esteem.

 Factors including overreliance on the evaluations, love, and approval of others, an impoverished self-concept, and excessive dependency needs have been implicated for why immediate feelings of self-worth of some individuals are highly unstable.

 Furthermore, developmentally, harsh or controlling family environments are thought to promote fragile, unstable feelings of self-worth.
 A father who is misogynistic – consciously or unconsciously – and who displays psychological manipulation, control etc. of the mother and child is also a major underlying factor.

 Possessing a well-developed self-concept also is implicated in optimal psychological functioning.
-When self-knowledge is confused and conflicted it will fail to provide meaningful input into people’s behaviours and reactions and instead promote heightened responsiveness to immediately salient situational cues and outcomes.
+When self-knowledge is confused and conflicted it will fail to provide meaningful input into people's behaviours and reactions and instead promote heightened responsiveness to immediately salient situational cues and outcomes.
 When these cues and outcomes are negative, this heightened responsiveness can be particularly detrimental.
 Having a poorly developed self-concept may lead individuals to rely on and be more affected by specific evaluative information, thereby enhancing unstable self-esteem.